ed-vin/Todo-list-project/README.md

 # Todo List - C# Console Application
 Overview

-## Todo-list-project/
+- **Program.cs**: Contains all the logic for managing tasks, displaying menus, and reading/writing the JSON file.
-Program.cs                          # Main program that handles user interaction and task management. bin/Debug/ToDoList.json             # Folder where the JSON file ToDoList.json is stored.
+- **ToDoList.json**: The file where all tasks are saved and loaded from.
+This file is located in the **`bin/Debug`** folder.
-README.md                           # This file explaining the project and how to use it.
+- **README.md**: This file, which explains how to use the application.

 ## This is a simple To-Do list application written in C# for the command-line interface.
 It allows users to manage tasks, including adding, editing, marking tasks as complete, and saving/loading tasks from a JSON file.
 The program offers basic task management functionality like sorting tasks by due date or project name, and the ability to persist task data in a JSON file.
 ### Features